 Today’s 65-year-old can expect to live another 20 years, according to the Social Security Administration.
 This unprecedented gift of longevity brings with it exciting opportunities—and a price tag.
 Unlike their parents and grandparents, today’s pre-retirees and retirees face a vastly different retirement security landscape.
 The traditional three pillars of retirement income are changing.

-NCOA worked with the LeadingAge LTSS Center @ UMass Boston to examine both the challenge and potential solutions.
+NCOA worked with the LeadingAge LTSS Center @ UMass Boston to examine both the challenges and potential solutions.
+Our research analysis found that 80% of older adults are either financially struggling now or are at risk for economic insecurity in retirement.

 U.S. Wealth Gap Widening: 47 Million Older American Households Facing Financial Risks